-Today the generation of knowledge-hungry individuals are connected through SEO because of its focus on personalized, relevant, engaging and accessible content.
-Question is, how has SEO changed over the past 25 years to become what it is today?
+Today the generation of knowledge-hungry individuals are connected through SEO because of its focus on personalised, relevant, engaging and accessible content.
+Question is, how has SEO changed over the years.

 The Inception (1991 to 2002)

-When the internet first came onto the market, there was no way of organizing information that was presented on websites.
+When the internet first came onto the market, there was no way of organising information that was presented on websites.
 This was the reason Search Engine Optimization was created.

-Companies created forms and grouped information based on major words.
-In 1993, Excite transformed the way data was organized by using keywords and context information.
+The history of search engines began when companies created forms and grouped information based on major words.
+In 1993, Excite transformed the way data was organised by using keywords and context information.
 Excite’s success prompted competitors like Google and Yahoo to enter this domain in 1997 and 1994 respectively.